jloehr/Mueqqen/README.md

-# Mueqqen
+# Müqqen

 Müqqen is a MQTT asset package for Unity.